 \section{Conclusion}

 A comprehensive analysis has been conducted to predict the observability of charged Higgs across a broad range of parameter space in the extended Higgs sector in the context of extremely high energy proton-proton collisions.
 The production and decay properties of charged Higgs rely on the ongoing searches of LHC.
-We have concentrated on the 2HDM model type III \& IV scenario, studied the charged Higgs boson, and top quark associated production in proton-proton collisions at the FCC energy. \\ The Multivariate Analysis methods have been widely used in ATLAS and CMS to discriminate signals over backgrounds in searches with complex multi-particle final states.
-The TMVA toolkit, which is incorporated with the ROOT framework, offers a variety of classification algorithms.
-For the charged Higgs analysis in association with a W boson, three different classifiers were selected e.g., BDT, LH, and MLP.
-The production samples were based on Monte Carlo simulations of the signal and mostly backgrounds produced at $\sqrt{s}$ = 100 TeV.
-The main background consists of single top quark production, single top production in the s-channel process, top anti-top quark pair production, and their purely leptonic decays.
-The model under consideration is a Type I 2HDM, where the gauge bosons and fermions acquire mass from a single Higgs doublet, while the other Higgs doublet contributes to mass via mixing.
-The parameters of the model were scanned within certain ranges, and the signal and background samples were analyzed using the TMVA toolkit.
-The Receiver operating characteristic (ROC) curve was used to evaluate the performance of the classifiers, and the results showed that the MLP and BDT methods performed better than the LH method.
-The statistical significance (SS) was also calculated from the signal and background events, and it was observed that MLP and BDT had higher significance than LH.
+We have concentrated on the 2HDM model type III \& IV scenario, studied the charged Higgs boson, and top quark associated production in proton-proton collisions at the FCC energy. \\ Multivariate Analysis methods are commonly utilized in ATLAS and CMS to distinguish signals from backgrounds in searches involving complex multi-particle final states.
+The TMVA toolkit, integrated with the ROOT framework, provides a range of classification algorithms.

+Three classifiers (BDT, LH, and MLP) were selected to analyze the charged Higgs in association with a W boson.
+Production samples were generated through Monte Carlo simulations of signal and background events at a center-of-mass energy of 100 TeV.
+The study focuses on single top quark production, single top production in the s-channel, and top anti-top quark pair production with purely leptonic decays.
+The model under investigation is a Type I 2HDM, where mass is acquired by gauge bosons and fermions from one Higgs doublet, while the other Higgs doublet contributes to mass through mixing.
+Model parameters were scanned within specific ranges, and signal and background samples were analyzed using the TMVA toolkit.

+The Receiver Operating Characteristic (ROC) curve was used to evaluate the performance of the classifiers, and the results showed that the MLP and BDT methods performed better than the LH method.
+The statistical significance (SS) was calculated for signal and background events.
+It was observed that MLP and BDT had higher significance than LH.